kdefombelle/izpack-seed/README.md

 ### Application modules
 A dummy application displaying a parameter in a log.
-Application will be run once installed as follows:

-`./run.sh nameToBeLogged`

 ### Install modules
 Unlike IzPack [wiki](http://docs.codehaus.org/display/IZPACK/Compiling+Using+Maven), for the sake of code organisation, this sample proposes an approach with 3 modules instead of 2 in IzPack documentation.